-John Tyrrell, Christopher Dada David Hamilton and Andy Bruere are thanked for reviewing this document.
+Thank you to John Tyrrell and Christopher Dada for reviewing this document.
 Joe Butterworth, Jeremy Garrett-Walker, Kohji Muraoka, Chris McBride and Niroy Sumeran are thanked for their assistance with data acquisition and analysis.
-This project was funded both directly by Bay of Plenty Regional Council and indirectly the Bay of Plenty Regional Council Chair in Lake Restoration.
-Additional support was provided through the Lake Biodiversity Restoration programme funded by the Ministry of Business, Innovation and Employment (Contract UOWX0505).
+This project is supported financially through the Lake Biodiversity Restoration program funded by the Ministry of Business, Innovation and Employment (Contract UOWX0505) and funding for the Bay of Plenty Regional Council Chair in Lake Restoration.